diegohdk/tech-test.back-end/README.md

 If it has, the data is read, processed and then returned to the front-end.
-But if the data is not cached, the app will query the remote API, and as soon the data is available, it will be saved on a file at the `cache` directory (the location can be changed in the `.env.json` file).
+But if the data is not cached, the app will query the remote API, and as soon the data is available, it will be saved on a file at the `cache` directory (the location can be changed in the `.env` file).
 After that, the data is processed and returned to the front-end.
 Like this, the first request will still be slow, but all subsequent requests will be as fast as a blink ;)